jeffreytierney/giphbot/README.md

 A Giphy plugin for Hubot

-typing:
+usage:

-giphy {search term}

-will return a randomly selected image from a giphy search for <term> (or a message saying that no images were found)
+giphy {search term} - returns a randomly selected image from the results of a giphy search for <term> (or a message saying that no images were found)

 To get up and running, you will need to set an environment variable of:
 HUBOT_GIPHY_API_KEY